irvingrivas/FileStringReplacer/README.md

 # FileStringReplacer

 This executable replaces every string in a UTF-8 encoded text file with another.
-This is not SED and is a far inferior version of it.
-There is a fixed size of the file to be modified and it requires a specific file encoding (UTF-8).
+This is not SED and is a far inferior version of it, but was fun to do in C.

 Here are some specifications
 * File Size Limit of One MB